Kuuuube/Kuuuube.github.io/rsi-notes/index.md

 This is roughly where your wrist is at a neutral angle.
 Note that the top of your knuckles are above your wrist.

+## Stretches

+Generally, stretches are not necessary for improving RSI.
+But they can provide temporary relief from pain.

+There are nearly endless methods promoted by different people.
+Almost none of them feel "safe" as a general recommendation to me.

+Except for this [https://www.youtube.com/watch?v=fdD7CgN5FGg](https://youtu.be/fdD7CgN5FGg?t=133) (developed by Houshang Seradge, M.D.).
+It is a very gentle routine that should help to relieve pain without causing much strain.
+It is intended for carpal tunnel, but I have found it also helps for other RSI related wrist and hand injuries.

+Don't go crazy with this.
+Repeating this or any other routine constantly will do more harm than good.
+Do it maybe once or twice a day.

+Importantly, any stretches recommended for pain relief are not stretches for flexibility.
+DO NOT push yourself hard doing these.
+You should be very gentle.

 ## Steel Balls (Baoding Balls)

 Steel ball exercises are one of the most effective methods for warming up and strengthening the hands.